-An introduction to compulsory and optional forms of insurance in Switzerland, from health insurance to car insurance and home insurance in Switzerland.
+An introduction to compulsory and optional forms of insurance in Switzerland, from health insurance to car insurance and home and buildings insurance.

 Throughout this document, translations are listed in the following format: English (German/French/Italian).

-What types of insurance are legally required in Switzerland?
+Which types of Swiss insurance are legally required?

 Health insurance in Switzerland